Cristóbal de Mondragón: Beginning of his military career

 He enlisted in the army in 1532 during the reign of Charles V, and served as a soldier first in Italy and later in Tunisia, Provence, Germany and Flanders.

 Cristóbal de Mondragón was released first in the Battle of Mühlberg against the Protestants of the Schmalkaldic League in the heroic step of the ford of the Elbe, which the playwright Lope de Vega recalled in his verses.
 The troops of the League were camped on the banks of the Elbe, near the present town now belongs to the German state of Brandenburg and Saxony at that time.
 The Saxons had destroyed the bridges over the Elbe, which implied a natural barrier impassable.
 Mondragon was part of the brave men who, on the night of April 24, 1547, led the fording of the river "with the sword in the mouth and chest above water", making the enemy take several pontoons in the middle of musket fire.
 Thanks to the pontoons stolen could build a bridge over the river that allowed the passage of large imperial army who came led by Charles V himself and the Duke of Alba taking by surprise the enemy troops.

-In April 1559, with the Peace of Cateau-Cambresis he was appointed governor of Damvillers, in the Duchy of Luxembourg and Walloon colonel of the Tercios.
+In April 1559, with the Peace of Cateau-Cambrésis he was appointed governor of Damvillers, in the Duchy of Luxembourg and Walloon colonel of the Tercios.
 As a colonel he served under Sancho d'Avila when they saw the first revolts in Flanders Protestants led by Prince William of Orange.
 By 1569 he defended the cities of Liège and Deventer against the Dutch insurgents.
 In 1571 he was appointed governor of Utrecht.

 In 1572 he raised the siege of Goes, and in reward was appointed Stadhouder of Zeeland by the Duke of Alba.
 On 18 February 1574, after a long siege he handed Middelburg over to the forces of William the Silent, his Spanish garrison withdrawing with arms and honours intact.
 Two years later he successfully besieged Zierikzee but afterwards was unable to stop his troops (who had not been paid for a long time) from mutinying.
 Under Alessandro Farnese he took part in the 1578 Battle of Gembloux and 1579 siege of Maastricht.

 In 1587 he was appointed governor of the citadel of Antwerp, but this did not keep him from taking the field.
+Five years later, with little reinforcements, he was unsuccessful at defending Coevorden from Maurice of Nassau, who then retained it from the royalist army.
 His last campaign was in 1595, when he was 81 years old.
-He raised Maurice of Nassau's siege of Groenlo.
-He then attempted a direct confrontation with Maurice of Nassau, but Maurice drew back, leaving Mondragon to drive off Philip of Nassau's cavalry and capture Philip, who died of wounds the following day.
-He ended his days in Antwerp, where he died of old age on 4 January 1596.
+He raised Maurice of Nassau's siege of Groenlo and attempted a direct confrontation with him, but Maurice drew back, leaving Mondragon to drive off Philip of Nassau's cavalry and capture Philip, who died of wounds the following day.
+Mondragón ended his days in Antwerp, where he died of old age on 4 January 1596.